xlwings/xlwings/docs/remote_interpreter.rst

 I would recommend you to create a virtual or Conda environment where you install the dependencies via ``pip install -r requirements.txt``.
 In ``app.py``, you'll find the FastAPI boilerplate code and in ``main.py``, you'll find the ``hello`` function that is exposed under the ``/hello`` endpoint.

-The application expects you to set a unique ``XLWINGS_API_KEY`` as environment variable in order to protect your application from unauthorized access.
+The application expects you to set the environment variable ``XLWINGS_API_KEY`` to a unique key in order to protect your application from unauthorized access.
 You should choose a strong random key, for example by running the following on a Terminal/Command Prompt: ``python -c "import secrets; print(secrets.token_hex(32))"``.
 If you don't set an environment variable, it will use ``DEVELOPMENT`` as the API key (only use this for quick tests and never for production!).

 To run this server locally, run ``python main.py`` in your Terminal/Command Prompt or use your code editor/IDE's run button.
 You should see something along these lines: